SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell Wilcox IQDCO-1A.md

 ### General

-Thispage displays general information about the device, such as:
+This page displays general information about the device, such as:

 - **Module Name, Status, Time, Input** and **Expected Input**
 - **Serial Number**